keboola/keboola-as-code-templates/social-media-engagement-template/v0/src/README.md

 - LinkedIn - without known limit
 - Twitter - since the first run of a component
 - Youtube - currently not available in this template

+For more information, take a look at our [documentation](https://help.keboola.com/templates/social-media-engagement/).